Sagarshivalingappaathani/Cyber-Threat-Detection/README.md

 ## 9 Types Attacks

+- **DoS (Denial of Service):**
+  Overwhelming a website or network with too much traffic, making it slow or unavailable.
+  _Example:_ An online shopping website gets flooded with millions of fake requests at once, making the site so slow that real customers can’t access it.
+This is like hundreds of people blocking a store’s entrance so no one else can get inside.

 - **Fuzzers:**
   These attacks send random or unexpected data to a system to see how it reacts and find weaknesses.
   _Example:_ Imagine a website’s contact form.
 A fuzzer attack would enter strange symbols, extremely long text, or unexpected data types to crash the website or make it behave oddly — revealing vulnerabilities developers didn’t expect.

+- **Generic:**
+  Attacks on encrypted data by trying every possible password or key until one works.
+  _Example:_ A hacker uses a **brute-force attack** on an email account by trying thousands of common passwords until they find the right one.
+It’s like trying every key on a keychain until one unlocks the door.

 - **Analysis:**
   Scanning a network to gather information and identify weak points.